mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b><a href="#atlasdeploymentspecflexspectagsindex">tags</a></b></td>
         <td>[]object</td>
         <td>
-          List that contains key-value pairs between 1 to 255 characters in length for tagging and categorizing the instance.<br/>
+          List that contains key-value pairs between 1 and 255 characters in length for tagging and categorizing the instance.<br/>
         </td>
         <td>false</td>
       </tr><tr>